markreha/cloudworkshop/README.md

 Development Tools Installation
 --------
 For desktop development you will need to download and install the following tools.
 If you use the Cloud based Codeenvy IDE than you will not be required to install ANY development tools!
-1. Eclipse Oxygen for Java EE platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3) and/or use cloud based the Codenvy IDE.
+1. Eclipse Oxygen for Java EE platform: Download [here](http://www.eclipse.org/downloads/eclipse-packages/) and/or use cloud based the Codenvy IDE.
-2. Eclipse Oxygen for PHP platform: Download [here](http://www.eclipse.org/downloads/packages/eclipse-php-developers/neon3) and/or use the cloud based Codenvy IDE.
+2. Eclipse Oxygen for PHP platform: Download [here](http://www.eclipse.org/downloads/eclipse-packages/) and/or use the cloud based Codenvy IDE.
 3. Tomcat 8.5: Download [here](http://tomcat.apache.org/download-80.cgi) and/or use the cloud based Codenvy IDE.
+It should be noted that Jetty 9.4 has also been validated.
 4. MAMP: Download [here](https://www.mamp.info/en/downloads/).
 5. SourceTree: Download [here](https://www.sourcetreeapp.com) and/or use the Chrome Browser.
 6. MySQL Workbench: Download [here](https://dev.mysql.com/downloads/workbench/) and/or use the MySQL Admin Chrome Plugin, which can be dowloaded from the [Chrome WebStore](https://chrome.google.com/webstore/) (search for MySQL Admin).